Assisting Policyholders with Denied, Delayed, or Underpaid Claims.

 The most common problem people have with their insurance company following a hurricane is an underpaid claim.

 It is important to understand that following a catastrophic event insurance companies often assign adjusters numerous properties to inspect in a very short period of time.

-These adjusters often spend very little time inspecting the property to prepare the initial report used to pay your claim.
+These adjusters often spend very little time inspecting the property to prepare the initial report used to pay your hurricane insurance claim.